 Both museum locations offer tours by volunteer docents, film nights, lectures, and child-friendly activities.
 The Museum of Contemporary Art San Diego also offers both locations for wedding venues.
 Couples can choose urban chic or seaside casual; the museum will cater to each person’s unique tastes.
 The Museum of Contemporary Art San Diego also accommodates a wide variety of private events.
 To inquire about reserving space, there is contact information on their website.

-The Museum’s Commitment to Education
+The Museum of Contemporary Art’s Commitment to Education

 The Museum of Contemporary Art San Diego advocates approaching art from a number of perspectives with the objective of encouraging alternate ways of approaching the world.
 Working together with educators, it introduces middle and high school students to the diverse world of contemporary art.
 The Museum of Contemporary Art San Diego encourages educators to use it to expand the borders of the classroom, and offers online lesson plans related to various artistic subjects.

-Things To Do Near Each Museum Location
+Things To Do Near Each Museum Of Contemporary Art